tyzrichard/eig-fp-2025/README.md

    **Installation Steps**

    a.
-Download the folders as a zip file
+Download the folders in [ESP32-BLE-Combo](https://github.com/ethanetexplorer/ESP32-BLE-Combo) as a zip file

    b.
 In Arduino IDE, go to the top menu bar, and add the library by Sketch -> Include Library -> Add .ZIP library